stefan-hoeck/idris2-digest/docs/Syntax.md

 typically right after parsing, the high-level syntax tree is therefore desugared into the core language (here: `TTImp`).

+* `Idris.Elab.Implementation`: Desugaring interface implementations.
+This
+  is used in `Idris.Desugar`.
+It's quite complex, and I haven't looked at it in detail yet.
+* `Idris.Elab.Interface`: Desugaring interface definitions.
+This
+  is used in `Idris.Desugar`.
+It's quite complex, and I haven't looked at it in detail yet.
 * `Idris.Desugar.Mutual`: Desugars a `mutual` block into two lists of `PDecl`s (source language declarations): The first consisting of the definitions, the second of the implementations.
 This shows, that